unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 Upload private key and certificate
 ```

-The script reports an error because the `curl` connection was **closed** when the SSL context is restarted.
+The script reports an error because the `curl` connection is **closed** when the SSL context is restarted.
 While all current SSL connections are closed, ATSD server itself is not restarted during this process.

 ```txt
 Error output from deploy.sh: